University station

 - Midlands Engine

-- Greater Birmingham and Solihull Local Enterprise Partnership
+- The Greater Birmingham and Solihull Local Enterprise Partnership

 - SLC-AECOM Joint Venture